ryancaplette/url_short/README.md

 ## Features

-* Shortens URL's to a path of 6 character
+* Shortens URL's to a path of 6 characters

 * Admin panel for url management